provocon/coremedia-pdf-filter/README.md

 the container parameter `PDF_FILTER_CACHE_FOLDER`. (see spring details in the filter class code.)

 ## Integration

-Add this extension as a git submodule for the extensions directory to your project's workspace.
+Add this extension to your project's workspace as a git submodule for the CAE app's `extensions` directory.

 ```
 git submodule add https://github.com/provocon/coremedia-pdf-filter.git apps/cae/modules/extensions/pdf-filter
 ```

-Activate the extension with the CoreMedia extension management tool.
+Activate the extension using the respective CoreMedia Content Cloud activation scheme for the version in use, like e.g. the management tool for some
+releases:

 ```
 mvn extensions:sync -Denable=pdf-filter -f workspace-configuration/extensions/pom.xml